Skip to main content

 Prof. Nilda CoscoNC Department of Health and Human Services$658,195Relaunching & Extending a Supportive Network for Naturalized Outdoor Play and Learning Environments for North Carolina Child Care Facilities

-Please note: this is a list of the five most recent awards to the College of Design.
+Please note: This is a list of the five most recent awards to the College of Design.
 For a full list of awards, please contact the College Research Office.

 Current Select Funded Research Projects